 A commercial loan workout could also consist of a loan restructuring by means of a loan modification.
 With a modification, the lender might agree to:

 Another possible commercial loan workout option is a short sale.
 In a commercial short sale, as with a residential short sale, the borrower sells the property for a price that is less than the total debt.
 The lender agrees to release its lien on the property and to accept the proceeds of the sale in full or partial satisfaction of the outstanding indebtedness.
-Depending on the terms of the short sale agreement, the lender may be able to obtain a deficiency judgment by filing a lawsuit following the short sale.
-Lenders are more likely to seek a deficiency judgment following the short sale of a commercial property than with a residential property.
+(Learn some of the risks of using a short sale to avoid foreclosure.)

-A deed in lieu of foreclosure is also an option for commercial borrowers who are facing foreclosure.
-A deed in lieu of foreclosure is a transaction where the borrower voluntarily transfers title to the commercial property to the lender in exchange for the lender releasing the mortgage lien in full or partial satisfaction of the outstanding indebtedness.
+A deed in lieu of foreclosure is also sometimes an option for commercial borrowers who are facing foreclosure.
+A deed in lieu of foreclosure is a transaction in which the borrower voluntarily transfers title to the commercial property to the lender in exchange for the lender releasing the mortgage lien in full or partial satisfaction of the outstanding indebtedness.

 The purpose of the pre-negotiation letter is to avoid any misunderstandings during the workout negotiations.
-The letter will set the ground rules for the workout discussions, preserve the lender’s rights regarding the existing default, and may eliminate the ability of the borrower to later claim that the lender made verbal promises or otherwise acted improperly regarding the workout.
-The letter will require the borrower to acknowledge that a workout agreement is not binding until and unless it is formalized in writing and has been signed by all parties.
+The letter will set the ground rules for the workout discussions, preserve the lender’s rights regarding the existing default, and might eliminate the ability of the borrower to later claim that the lender made verbal promises or otherwise acted improperly regarding the workout.
+The letter will typically require the borrower to acknowledge that a workout agreement is not binding until and unless it is formalized in writing and has been signed by all parties.